jsantiago611/apologetics-atlas/src/pages/about.md

 layout: page
 ---

-This is the apologetics section of my zettelkasten, digitized to share.
+Hi, my name is Jonathan and I'm the author of this site.
+I share QA management practices.